Thriving at Work

 Case Study—personalised Career Paths for Every Employee

-The cloud-based software company, Salesforce, doesn’t wait for people to ask for career development.
+Salesforce, the cloud-based software company, doesn’t wait for people to ask for career development.
 Beginning on every employee’s first day, the Great Leader Pathways program provides a customized leadership pipeline with an assigned career stage based on the role, as well as a detailed profile identifying the skills needed for success.

 Employees at every level also receive a blend of business and people-leadership training, learning interventions over time, and personalised experiences with bite-sized content and activities.
 The Pathways program underscores how no two Salesforce careers are the same, and neither are the development journeys.11